learnbin.net nav logo

 If the input gas flow rate is 1000 Kg/hr, we can calculate the masses of each component of each stream using material balance.
 Each component of the system (water, air, ethanol) is applied to the mass balance separately.

 A, B, C, and D are the flow rates of each stream.
-Since this process is not included a chemical reaction and operates at a steady state, the material balance equation would be,
+Since this process is not include a chemical reaction and operates at a steady state, the material balance equation would be,

 Material in = Material out